madiliu/go-restful-api/README.md

 * Use relational database for storage
 * Use JSON format for communication
 * API documentation (README)
-* Unit tests with httptest
+* Unit tests with httptest and testify
 * Logrus to record API results

 ## 🚀 Installation and Execution